FOR IMMEDIATE RELEASE Contact: Elissa Zylbershlag at 732-937-7523

 HOW TO REGISTER

 Space for the Teasing and Bullying training sessions is limited.
 Registrations will be accepted on a first-come, first-served basis.
-To register for the training, call 732-937-7528 to request a registration form, leaving your email address (preferable) or your fax number.
-When we receive your registration and deposit check, you will be sent either a confirmation letter if you have successfully registered or a letter advising that the training has been closed.
+To register for the training, call 732-937-7528 to request a registration form, leaving your name and email address (preferable) or your fax number.
+When we receive your registration, you will be sent either a confirmation letter if you have successfully registered or a letter advising that the training has been closed.

 Founded in 1958, the New Jersey State Bar Foundation is the educational and philanthropic arm of the New Jersey State Bar Association.
-The Bar Foundation's mission is to promote public understanding of the law through a free, comprehensive public education program.
-Among its activities, the Foundation conducts seminars and conflict resolution training, publishes materials, operates a videotape loan library and speakers bureau, and coordinates elementary, middle and high school mock trial competitions.
-For more information about the Foundation's programs and publications, visit us online at www.njsbf.org or call 1-800-FREE-LAW.
+The Bar Foundation's mission is to promote public understanding of the law through free educational programs and believes that “informed citizens are better citizens.”
+Among its activities, the Foundation conducts seminars; provides training for educators in conflict resolution, peer mediation and anti-bullying; publishes newsletters for students containing timely articles about social justice issues; operates a speakers bureau; and coordinates elementary, middle and high school mock trial competitions.
+For more information about the Foundation's programs and publications, visit us online at njsbf.org or call 1-800-FREE-LAW.
+Please follow the Bar Foundation on Social Media and invite your friends to like and follow us as well. @NJStateBarFdn can be found on Facebook, Instagram and Twitter.
+The Foundation also has a YouTube channel.